MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-vmm-2022.md

 ## Installation components

+>[!NOTE]
+> If you run into ADK file path issue while installing VMM, we recommend copying the files from *C:\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\Deployment Tools\WSIM\amd64* to *C:\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\Deployment Tools\WSIM*.
+If your CPU isn't amd64 based, you can copy the files from the corresponding folder: arm or arm64 or x86.
 These components should be installed on the server before you install VMM.

 **Component** | **VMM server** | **VMM console**
 --- | --- | ---